-Method 2 uses a bottom up approach to estimate health care costs, starting with estimating the number of transgenders at UW-Madison, the numbers requesting surgery, and the resulting total costs including hormone therapy.
+Method 2 uses a bottom up approach to estimate health care costs, starting with estimating the number of covered transgenders at UW-Madison (including partners and dependents), the numbers requesting surgery, and the resulting total costs including hormone therapy.

 Method 1 shows additions to health costs per subscriber from \$0.66 to \$5.61, while Method 2 shows additions from \$1.28 to \$127.50.